vivekcloud9559/elk-stack/README.md

       debug:
         msg: "Elastic user password is: {{ reset_pass_output.stdout }}"
     ```
-  - ⚠️ **Make sure to capture and save this password**, as it is required for authentication in Kibana and API access.
+  - ⚠️ **Make sure to capture and save this password**, as it is required for authentication in Kibana and API access and check the output of playbook for the password of elasticsearch.

 ---
 ## 📁 Inventory File: `inventory/myinventory`